hsc-research/tutorial_genus/README.md

 ![image](https://user-images.githubusercontent.com/50336652/229774697-710f598b-7d57-4f48-9c0d-6020b84b9d8e.png)

-On the top of the image there is a search box.
+On the top part of the window there is a search box.
 You can use it to find specific commands or terms.
 For instance, try searching for the word "clock".
 It will give you thousands of hits.
 You can search for the command "report_clocks" and then the search results will be much narrower.

 Can you find the report_clocks documentation page?